FRESH: a feature-extraction and feature-significance toolkit

 command on the

 q)update valid:0b from `.ml.fresh.params where f in fns

 Modifications to the file

-hyperparam.txt within the FRESH folder allows for fine tuning to the number and variety of calculations to be made.
+hyperparam.txt within the FRESH folder allows fine tuning of the number and variety of calculations to be made.
 Users can create their own features by defining a function within the

 The operating principal of this function has changed relative to that in versions

 0.1.x.
-In the previous version parameter #4 had been a dictionary denoting the functions to be applied to the table.
+In the previous version parameter #4 was a dictionary denoting the functions to be applied to the table.
 This worked well for producing features from functions that only took the data as input (using

 Statistical significance tests can be applied to the derived features to determine how useful each feature is in predicting a target vector.
 The specific significance test applied, depends on the characteristics of the feature and target.
 The following table outlines the test applied in each case.